Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Paying at Restaurants

-• Cash payment is common in many restaurants, but credit cards are also accepted in tourist areas and urban areas.
+• Cash is still commonly accepted at many restaurants, although credit cards are widely accepted in tourist areas and major cities

-• Halal: The number of certified restaurants is increasing in major cities.
+• Halal: The number of halal-certified and Muslim-friendly restaurants continues to grow in larger cities

-• Gluten-free: Dishes using buckwheat flour and rice flour can be used as alternatives.
+• Gluten-free: Dishes made with buckwheat flour or rice flour may provide suitable alternatives

 A traditional Japanese ryokan with a garden

-Ryokan are traditional Japanese accommodations.
-They are ideal for those who want to experience Japanese culture, but they are generally more expensive than hotels.
-Especially at high-end ryokan, it can cost 20,000 to over 100,000 yen per person per night.
+A ryokan is a traditional Japanese inn and is an excellent choice for travelers who want to experience Japanese culture firsthand.
+Ryokan are generally more expensive than standard hotels, and luxury properties can cost anywhere from 20,000 yen to more than 100,000 yen per person per night.

-• Hot springs: Many ryokan have large public baths and open-air baths.
+• Hot springs: Many ryokan feature communal baths and open-air baths

-• Yukata: You can wear a yukata (a casual kimono) inside the ryokan.
+• Yukata: Guests can wear a yukata robe while staying at the property

 A modern hotel room in Japan

-Western-style hotels are widely available in major cities and tourist areas.
+Western-style hotels are widely available in major cities and tourist destinations throughout Japan.

 A capsule hotel room in Japan

-• Many have separate floors or facilities for men and women.
+• Many offer separate floors or facilities for men and women

-Popular among backpackers, long-term travelers, and those who value interaction.
+Guesthouses and hostels are popular among backpackers, long-term travelers, and those who enjoy meeting other travelers.

-• Shared kitchens and lounges are available, allowing interaction with other travelers.
+• Shared kitchens and lounges provide opportunities to socialize with other travelers

-• May offer support such as local information and tour arrangements.
+• Some properties offer helpful services such as local recommendations and tour arrangements

-• In Japan, it is important to choose a legally registered property as it is subject to a registration system.
+• Because vacation rentals in Japan are regulated by law, it is important to choose a legally registered property

 Location

-• Distance from the station: In Japan, public transportation is convenient, so being close to a station is a big advantage.
+• Distance from the nearest station: Since Japan's public transportation system is highly convenient, staying near a station can be a major advantage

 Facilities and Services

-• Number of outlets: Important for modern travelers with many electronic devices.
+• Number of power outlets: An important consideration for travelers carrying multiple electronic devices

-• Multilingual support: Check if there are English-speaking staff.
+• Multilingual support: Check whether English-speaking staff are available

-• Luggage storage: Service before check-in and after check-out.
+• Luggage storage: Useful for storing bags before check-in or after check-out

 Booking Tips

-• Book early during peak season: It is recommended to book several months in advance for cherry blossom season, autumn foliage season, Golden Week, Obon, and New Year holidays.
+• Book early during peak travel seasons: It is recommended to reserve accommodations several months in advance for popular periods such as cherry blossom season, autumn foliage season, Golden Week, Obon, and the New Year holidays

-• Check cancellation policy: This is especially important when booking expensive accommodations.
+• Review the cancellation policy: This is especially important when booking higher-priced accommodations

 A Japanese woman bowing

-• Bowing: Bowing your head shows respect.
-Even a slight nod can make a good impression.
+• Bowing: Bowing is a common way of showing respect.
+Even a slight bow can leave a positive impression.

-• Removing shoes: You remove your shoes at ryokan, some restaurants, and tatami-matted areas of temples and shrines.
+• Removing shoes: Shoes should be removed when entering ryokan, some restaurants, and tatami-mat areas in temples and other traditional settings

-• Rinse before entering the bath: Wash your body thoroughly before entering the bathtub.
+• Rinse before entering the bath: Wash and rinse your body before entering the communal bath.

-• Tattoo restrictions: Some hot spring facilities may refuse entry to those with tattoos.
+• Tattoo restrictions: Some hot spring facilities may restrict entry for guests with tattoos.

 Communication